quantifiedcode/python-anti-patterns/docs/index.rst

 a better programmer (hopefully).
 Each pattern comes with a small description, examples and possible solutions.
 You can check many of them for free against your project at `QuantifiedCode <https://www.quantifiedcode.com/app/patterns>`_.

-.. only:: html

-    With this `link <./latex/The-Little-Book-of-Python-Anti-Patterns-1.0.pdf>`_ you can also download the pdf version.

 Why did we write this?
 ----------------------